kemaloksuz/LRP-Error/README.md

 - Interpretability: RQ component of PQ combines precision and recall, while LRP has a corresponding component for each performance aspect, and hence provides better interpretability.

-- Practicality: We identify two practical issues of LRP: (i) PQ is limited to panoptic segmentation (ii) PQ overpromotes classification error compared to localisation error inconsistently.
+- Practicality: We identify two practical issues of LRP: (i) PQ is limited to panoptic segmentation, and (ii) PQ overpromotes classification error compared to localisation error inconsistently.

 Please see our paper for a more comprehensive analysis of PQ, and its theoretical and empirical comparisons with LRP.